Sorry, folks, you're being late in there watching the Writer Cup.

 Bears, innocent creatures bothering nobody except your car if you leave food in it.

-Uh bears have also, though, allowed themselves to be used by humans in TV commercials that make the bears look silly.
+Bears have also, though, allowed themselves to be used by humans in TV commercials that make the bears look silly.

-Uh bears have been mocked, little uh, you know, goldilocks of the three bears, but the Vikings are hated and despised because they're human beings.
+But the Vikings are hated and despised because they're human beings.

-They're blonde, they're blue-eyed, they're from Europe.
+They're from Europe.

-And as Hugo Chavez said, they came here and they're part of the people that massacred the original inhabitants of this planet.
+And as Hugo Chavez said, they came here and they're part of the people that massacred the original inhabitants of this planet, Native Americans, Indians, and black Africans.

 So you have to say, well, which of these two has ended up faring better in the world?